Nanoonga/chtml-masonry/README.md

 ## Quick Start

 1. Clone or download the repo
-2. open the chtml-mason folder
+2. open the chtml-masonry folder
-3. drop the file mason.html into your browser window
+3. drop the file masonry.html into your browser window

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.